Bannock is a quick, flat bread.

-Different Indian nations in North America have evolved regional versions for which they are known for.
-The Chippewa had two versions which both use baking powder, a fat such as lard and a dried fruit.
+Different First Nations in North America have evolved regional versions for which they are known.
+The Chippewa have two versions which both use baking powder, a fat such as lard and a dried fruit.
 One of the versions uses wheat flour and is often unsweetened; another uses cornmeal, and a sweetener such as honey or maple.
 Both versions are fried up in a small amount of oil.
-Other versions made by the natives in North America were made from a paste of boiled seeds.

 North American versions put most emphasis on cooking bannock using campfires.
 They can be cooked in cast iron frying pans, on top of a heated rock, or wrapped around a stick, preferably a green wood one that won’t burn.

-Yetholm and Pitcaithly are actually what we would call shortbread.
+Yetholm and Pitcaithly bannock are actually what we would call shortbread.

 Four main variations of bannock were historically tied to the druidic divisions of the year into four main parts:

 - St Bride’s Bannock for 1st February (spring), Imbolg;